Baby wake windows by age: Newborn and infant sleep windows

 Wake windows can be a useful tool over the first year of your little one’s life, especially in the first 6 months.
 Keeping tabs on and wake windows for babies are both helpful ways to determine when your infant may need some shuteye.

-Note that while age appropriate wake windows should be considered when determining set nap times and bedtimes, the sleep times would not fluctuate day to day.
+Note that while age-appropriate wake windows should be considered when determining set nap times and bedtimes, sleep times should not fluctuate much day to day.
 In other words, the schedule stays the same even if a kiddo wakes early or a nap is short on a given day.
-This type of schedule may work best for children 6+ months or once your little one has transitioned to two naps.
+This type of schedule may work best for children who are now taking two naps per day.

 Your baby’s sleep schedule in the first year